Method of equal shares: Example 2

-The following diagram illustrates the behaviour of the method.
+The following diagram illustrates the behaviour of MES with cardinal ballots.

 There are 8 available projects and 250 voters.
 For example, the first 65 voters assign value 30 to project B and value 10 to projects E and G. The total budget of $2500 is divided equally among 250 voters.
 Each voter is given $10.
 Click on the arrow above the image in order to see the next steps of the method.

 Project B is selected first, and its cost is divided proportionally to the values that the voters assigned to the project.
 In this case, this means it is divided equally among the voters from the first and the second group.
 Each such voter pays $2, and for those $2 they get the utility of 30.
 Thus, the maximal payment-per-utility equals $2/30 \approx 0.066$.
 If a different project was selected, the maximal payment-per-utility would be higher.

 Consider project G and the payments presented in the picture.
 The payments are not equal, but they are still proportional to the values that the voters' assigned to G. The maximal voter's payment-per-utility for project G equals $1/10 = 4/40 = 10/100 = 0.1$ and this value is minimal across all projects.
 Consequently, G is selected.
 After this round the voters from the fourth group have run out of money.

 In the third round project F is selected.
-Every supporter of F pays an equal part of the price - except for voters from the fourth group, who have no money.
+Every supporter of F pays an equal part of the price – except for voters from the fourth group, who have no money.
 If they had any, they would also need to participate.
 Nevertheless, the maximal payment-per-utility for project F is minimal (it equals 0.2), hence F is elected.

 In the fourth round, project E is elected.
 Consider the payments presented in the picture and note that the voters from the third group have too little money to participate in paying proportionally to their utilities, yet they all still have $4 left.
 In such case, they pay all money they still have.
 The maximal payment-per-utility (paid by the voters from the first group) is minimal and equals circa 0.54.

 In the last step, project C is elected.
 The voters from the second and the sixth group have too little money to participate in paying proportionally to their utilities, hence they pay as much as possible.
 The maximal payment-per-utility is paid for the fifth group of voters and equals 0.7.

 The rule spent $2380 out of $2500 in the budget.
 While the voters from the first and the fifth group have positive savings, no project can be afforded by their supporters.
 Hence the algorithm stops.
 The outcome can be further completed.
-According to the utilitarian strategy project H would be selected as its cost per utility equals $110 / (2\cdot 50 + 1\cdot 10 + 1 \cdot 55)$ and is maximal across the projects that would fit within the budget constraint.
+According to the utilitarian strategy, project H would be selected as its cost per utility equals $110 / (2\cdot 50 + 1\cdot 10 + 1 \cdot 55)$ and is maximal across the projects that would fit within the budget constraint.